rauschma/tree-shaking-demo/README.md

 # Demo: tree-shaking

-This project demonstrates how to do tree-shaking (removal of unused exports) with webpack 2 and Babel 6.
+This project demonstrates how to do tree-shaking (removal of unused exports) with webpack 2 (or Rollup) and Babel 6.

 Installation: